 Transfer points from Chase Ultimate Rewards

 One of the best complements to having status with Hyatt is the ability to transfer points to World of Hyatt from Chase Ultimate Rewards.
-Many of us use Ultimate Rewards cards for our everyday spend (like the Chase Sapphire Preferred® Card, Chase Sapphire Reserve®, and Ink Business Preferred), so I think it’s a beautiful thing to be able to transfer Chase Ultimate Rewards points into a World of Hyatt account where you have status.
+Many of us use Ultimate Rewards cards for our everyday spend, so I think it’s a great asset to be able to transfer Chase Ultimate Rewards points into a World of Hyatt account where you have status.
 Then you can redeem for yourself, or for friends and family.

 Guest of Honor bookings aren’t always a good deal